top of page

 5. Build the risotto: Begin adding the hot stock, one ladle at a time, stirring frequently.
 Allow each addition to absorb before adding the next.
 Continue until the rice is al dente and creamy (about 18–20 minutes).

 6. Add strawberries: Stir in the diced strawberries during the last 5 minutes of cooking.
-They should soften slightly but still hold their freshness and colour.
+They should soften slightly but still hold their freshness and color.

 7. Finish: Remove from the heat and stir through the remaining butter and the grated Grana Padano.
 Season with salt and pepper to taste.